How to use Syncthing for remote continuous file synchronization

 Even though, currently, the web interface can only be accessed from the host device, it is highly recommended to use username and password authentication.
 This is especially important to minimize the risk of unauthorized access if you plan to allow connecting to the web interface from other devices.
 To enable authentication:

-- 6.In the pop-up window, enter your newly created username and password and click Sign in.
+On the Authentication required screen, enter your newly created credentials and click Log in.

 With authentication in place, you can start linking other devices for data synchronization.
 You must have control of both devices to complete the connection procedure.